Aylamccarthy/All-About-Pokemon/testing.md

 Actual:

 Website behaved as expected with the exception of switching to the viewport size to 320px.
-Details can be found in Unfixed Bugs.
+Some elements overlapped.
+I was able to fix this on time.

 **Form Testing**